wp-plugins/am-events/readme.txt

 As an extra feature, the plugin also includes a widget for showing upcoming events.
 It uses a very simple template system for full control of the layout.

 The plugin is fully translatable.
 The only available languages at the moment are English(default) and Finnish.
+Feel free to send me additional translations.

 == Installation ==